JCPedroza/algorithms-and-data-structures-js/README.md

 [![codacy code quality][5]][6] [![codefactor code quality][7]][8]

-This repository is dedicated to the study of algorithms, data structures, JavaScript, and our love for programming and software engineering!
+This repository is dedicated to the study of algorithms, data structures, JavaScript, and to our love for programming and software engineering!

 ## Scripts